Burnout vs Emotional Burnout — And Why the Difference Matters

 it protected you by shutting down the parts that were overloaded.

-7. How to Heal Emotional Burnout
+7. How to heal emotional burnout.

 You don’t fix emotional burnout by pushing through it.